MystenLabs/sui/crates/sui-distributed-execution/orchestrator/readme.md

 The Orchestrator crate provides facilities for quickly deploying and benchmarking this codebase in a geo-distributed environment.
 Please note that it is not intended for production deployments or as an indicator of production engineering best practices.
 Its purpose is to facilitate research projects by allowing benchmarking of (variants of) the codebase and analyzing performance.

-This guide provides a step-by-step explanation of how to run geo-distributed benchmarks on either [Vultr](http://vultr.com) or [Amazon Web Services (AWS)](http://aws.amazon.com).
+This guide provides a step-by-step explanation of how to run geo-distributed benchmarks on [Amazon Web Services (AWS)](http://aws.amazon.com).

 ## Step 1.
 Set up cloud provider credentials